yurizhuravel/simple-royalties-api/README.md

 where

   - `clientID`  is a unique client identifier
+  - `serviceCosts` must be a non-empty list of objects each containing:
-- `serviceID` is an integer identifier of a relevant service provided, and
+    - `serviceID` an integer identifier of a relevant service provided
-- `amount` is a monetary amount payable for this service
+    - `amount` a monetary amount payable for this service (an integer or Double rounded to two decimal positions)

 Expected response for the sample JSON would be: